ddnexus/pagy/docs/toolbox/helpers/data_hash.md

 ---

-`data_hash` extracts a hash of key-value pairs that you pluck from the pagy object.
+`data_hash` plucks a hash of key-value pairs from the pagy object.
 It is useful for exporting pagination data to JavaScript frameworks like Vue.js, React.js, etc.

 !!!success It works with all paginators